Amanieu/parking_lot/README.md

 The primitives provided by this library have several advantages over those in the Rust standard library:

-1. `Mutex`, `Condvar` and `Once` only require 1 byte of storage space, and `RwLock` only requires 1 word of storage space.
+1. `Mutex` and `Once` only require 1 byte of storage space, while `Condvar` and `RwLock` only require 1 word of storage space.
 On the other hand the standard library primitives require a dynamically allocated `Box` to hold OS-specific synchronization primitives.
 The small size of `Mutex` in particular encourages the use of fine-grained locks to increase